 First, we will discuss the one thing that is very important when flying: collision avoidance.
 I have had my share of near misses in the past, ranging from light twins to F-16 fighters, so looking out of the windows is one of my main priorities.

 As a pilot you need to be constantly aware of your aircraft and the environment where you fly in.
-Things as visual scanning, blind spots and basic turbulence avoidance as basic pilot skills, are emphasized here.
+Things as visual scanning, blind spots and basic turbulence avoidance like basic piloting skills, are emphasized here.

 VFR means Visual Flight Rules.
 Visual means with the eyes.
 We therefore need a good lookout to remain clear of clouds and other objects in the air and make sure we do not fall into the trap of a visual illusion.

-The most effective way to scan during daylight is through a series of short, spaced eye movements in 10 degree sectors starting from left to right.
+The most effective way to scan during daylight is through a series of short, spaced eye movements in small (10 - 30 °) sectors starting from left to right.
 On the way back to your left to take a glance at the instrument panel to check what is happening before starting all over with this visual scan.
-During the outside scan it is wise to focus on distance objects on the ground before 'staring' into the blue sky.
+During the outside scan it is wise to focus on distance objects on the ground near the horizon before 'staring' into the blue sky.
 Else the phenomenon described below can arise very quickly.

 When looking into a featureless sky, be it grey haze or clear blue sky, the human eyes tend to focus on a point about 10 to 30 feet (3 to 10 meters) away, without you ever knowing/seeing it.
 Thus you are looking without really seeing anything.
 Probably missing a lot.
 No need to say that this can be very dangerous.
-To avoid this, when scanning in 10 degree steps from left to right also look at several points on the ground at different distances from the aircraft.
-This keeps the eyes focused on distance.
-Also avoid 'staring'.
+To avoid this, when scanning in 10 - 30 ° steps from left to right also look at several points on the ground at different distances from the aircraft.
+This keeps the eyes focused on distance mode.
+Also avoid 'staring' for too long.

 Flying into the sun, especially during sunset and when there is a light haze, good scanning is very important.
 Aircraft or other objects are much more difficult to see when the sun is behind them (and in front of you) in such circumstances.
 Even when landing into such conditions.
 Wearing sunglasses that filter out the blue color of the spectrum (Serengeti drivers for example) can help a great deal and add to safety.